therebelrobot/sockbin/README.md

 npm start
 ```

-Once there, if you set an environment variable of `OVERRIDE=token`, and include that in your url request as `&override=token`, you can bypass bypass the hosted restrictions (*I'm not a monster.*)
+Once there, if you set an environment variable of `OVERRIDE=token`, and include that in your url request as `&override=token`, you can bypass bypass the hosted restrictions (*I'm not a monster*)

 ### Contributing